 Still skeptical?
 Here’s an adorable blog review of the FixnZip® size “small” being used to repair a broken zipper on a pair of children’s pajamas (Click here for Blog Review).
-If you have any questions, please feel free to email me using the “Contact Us” page or hit us up on Facebook and Twitter.
+If you have any questions on how to fix a broken zipper on pants with FixnZip®, please feel free to email me using the “Contact Us” page or hit us up on Facebook and Twitter.

 [su_button url=”https://www.fixnzip.com/shop” style=”flat” background=”#ef6b2d” size=”5″ radius=”0″ icon=”icon: shopping-cart”]Purchase Online[/su_button]